Noel Lane (Galway hurler): Inter-county

 1981 saw Galway reach a third consecutive All-Ireland final and Offaly were the opponents.
 Everything seemed to be going well for Lane's side as Galway hoped to capture a second consecutive All-Ireland title.
 Offaly 'keeper Damien Martin was doing great work in batting out an almost certain Galway goal early in the second-half.
 With twenty-three minutes left in the game Galway led by six points, however, they failed to score for the rest of the game.
 Johnny Flaherty hand-passed Offaly's second goal with just three minutes remaining.
 At the long whistle Galway were defeated by 2–12 to 0–15.

-The next three seasons saw Galway exit the championship at the All-Ireland semi-final stage, however, Lane's reputation as Galway's top player was further enhanced when he collected back-to-back All-Star awards in 1983 and 1984.
+The next three seasons saw Galway exit the championship at the All-Ireland semi-final stage, but Lane earned back-to-back All-Star awards in 1983 and 1984.

-Galway shocked reigning All-Ireland champions Cork in the semi-final to reach the decider once again in 1985.
+Galway shocked reigning All-Ireland champions Cork in the semi-final to reach the decider again in 1985.
 Offaly provided the opposition in the subsequent All-Ireland final and another tense game ensued.
 Once again it was Offaly's goal-scoring ability that proved crucial.
 Pat Cleary scored the first of the day after twenty-five minutes of play and got his second less than half a minute after the restart.
 Joe Dooley had a goal disallowed halfway through the second-half while a long Joe Cooney effort, which seemed to cross the goal line, was not given.
 P. J. Molloy was Galway's goal scorer, however, the day belonged to Offaly.
 A 2–11 to 1–12 score line resulted in defeat for Galway.

 Galway reached a second successive All-Ireland decider again in 1986, with Lane serving as team captain for the year.
 The men from the west were the red-hot favourites against an ageing Cork team, however, on the day a different story unfolded.
 Four Cork goals, one from John Fenton, two from Tomás Mulcahy and one from Kevin Hennessy, stymied the Galway attack and helped "the Rebels" to a 4–13 to 2–15 victory.

 Lane won his first National Hurling League medal in 1987 when he was strung from the bench in the 3–12 to 3–10 league decider defeat of Clare.
 Later that summer Galway qualified for a third All-Ireland final in-a-row.
 The prospect of becoming the first team to lose three consecutive championship deciders weighed heavily on the Galway team as Kilkenny provided the opposition.
 The game was not a classic by any standard, however, Lane, who started the game on the sideline and was introduced as a substitute, got a key goal for Galway nine minutes before the end.
 A 1–12 to 0–9 victory gave him a second All-Ireland medal.